Fraeckmar/todo-list/README.md

 Database name use is laravel_todolist <br/>
+In your CLI run the following commands:<br/>

+"npm install" to install dependencies
-Run "php artisan migrate" to create tables <br/>
+"php artisan migrate" to create tables <br/>
-Run "php artisan db:seed" to generate sample list
+"php artisan db:seed" to generate sample list